pachyderm/pachyderm/doc/docs/master/concepts/data-concepts/commit.md

 indicating the data is ready for processing by downstream pipelines.

 !!!
 Warning
-    `start commit` can only be used on source repos (i.e., repos without [provenance](./provenance.md)).
+    `start commit` can only be used on input repos without [provenance](./provenance.md).
 Such repos are the entry points of a DAG.
     You cannot manually start a commit from a pipeline [output or meta repo](./repo.md).

-Each commit has an identifier (ID) that you can reference in the <repo>@<ID> format.
  When you create a new commit, the previous commit on which the new commit is based becomes the parent of the new commit.
 Your repo history consists of those parent-child relationships between your data commits.

 !!!
 Note
     An initial commit has `<none>` as a parent.

 Additionally, **commits have an "origin"**.
-You can see an origin as the answer to: **"What triggered the production of this commit"**.
+You can see an origin as the answer to: **"What triggered the production of this commit?"**.

 That origin can be of 3 types: